miquella/vaulted/doc/vaulted-shell.1.md

 -------

 `--assume` *arn*
   Specifies the full ARN of the role to assume.
-The role is assumed after spawning the session for the vault.
-While the spawned session for the vault is valid for the duration specified in the vault, the credentials resulting from the assume role are valid for a maximum of one hour.
+See **ASSUMING A ROLE** below for details on how Vaulted assumes roles.

   Role assumption may be performed without specifying a vault to spawn from.
   When invoked this way, credentials are sourced from default locations (e.g.